Takeaway

 Rather, tell them you see yourself promoted in their company, and that you want a family and a house.
 They know that people with kids and a mortgage are less inclined to change jobs due to the risks of doing so.

-They’re looking for normal people (middle-class, those that think that buying a €26 salad is enjoying life).
+They’re looking for normal people (middle-class, those who think that buying a €26 salad is enjoying life).

 Family + mortgage is the normalest thing that exists.

-9. What would you do if you had a choice between helping 1000 current customers or gain 100 new customers.
+9. What would you do if you had a choice between helping 1000 current customers or gaining 100 new customers?

 I have read so many books at this point I don’t even need to think about what I would do.